What are Koplik Spots and How Do You Know If You Have Them

 Koplik spots are small, bluish-white lesions with a red halo that appear inside the mouth, typically on the inner lining of the cheeks (buccal mucosa).
 These spots are widely regarded by clinicians as one of the earliest and most specific signs of measles, often appearing even before the skin rash develops.

 So, are Koplik spots measles?
 Not exactly—but they are a strong clinical clue that measles is present or imminent.
 They’re considered pathognomonic for measles, meaning their presence almost exclusively indicates the disease.
-Because they occur before other more visible symptoms, Koplik spots can be a useful diagnostic cue especially for dentists or healthcare professionals who may observe them during routine exams or early consultations.

 Recognizing these spots early can aid in timely diagnosis and isolation, helping prevent further spread of measles, which is one of the most contagious viral illnesses.
 Their presence is so distinct that they have been a core part of measles identification since they were first described in 1896 by Dr. Henry Koplik, a pediatrician who sought to differentiate measles from similar febrile illnesses in children.